The Unique Concern.

 Activities proposed include organizing male role models at community levels; organizing father protect Daughter campaigns; Increase sensitization of communities on the value of Girls’ Education and more so Including Boys in gender responsive actions at the school level.

-It’s against this that we have come up with the 1st Annual East African Students’ Debate competition on Girl Child Education 2018, targeting sensitization and involvement of pupils in the primary section of learning from within East Africa and beyond.
+It’s against this that we have come up with the 1st Annual National Students’ Debate competition on Girl Child Education 2018, targeting sensitization and involvement of pupils in the primary section of learning from within Uganda, East Africa and beyond.

 To have/create a team of self-motivated young ambassadors of Girl Child Education in the Region and Beyond.